grimandgreedy/listpick/README.md

 # listpick

-listpick is a TUI tool which displays a tabulated list of rows and allows the user to operate upon these rows--select, copy, pipe.
-A very simple concept but also, I hope, a powerful tool that will make it easier for people to develop TUI apps.

-Rows of data can be viewed, selected, generated, saved, loaded, refreshed, modified or copied to the clipboard.
-Easy to integrate into your project by creating a `menu = Picker(stdscr: curses.window, items: list[list[str]])` and then the menu will be displayed by running `menu.run()`.

-It works great as the backend for a TUI application and can also be used as a standalone data viewer.
+listpick is a powerful TUI data tool for viewing, editing and operating upon tabulated data; can be used to build TUI applications, generate data columns, or function as a command-line utility.

 **NOTE**: listpick is still in development.